yuhanyuhan/employeeManagementSystem/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view UI in the browser.
+Open [http://localhost:4000](http://localhost:3000) to view API in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.